What to prepare for your BAA Audition

 AUDITION REQUIREMENTS BY PROGRAM:

-Summer Sessions and Winter Workshop in-person audition requirements (Majors based programs):
+⭐️ Winter Workshop and Summer Sessions One, Two and Three audition requirements (Majors based programs):

 • Two contrasting 16 – 32 bar musical theatre selections (one of the two pieces may be a pop-rock selection) that demonstrate vocal range, musicianship, and performance skills.
 No a cappella singing, please.
-Please bring your sheet music if you are attending an in-person audition (no exceptions).
 If you are attending a Zoom audition, have your accompaniment ready to play.

 • We will be looking to see that you’ve addressed the following questions with your song interpretation: